ropensci/datapack/README.md

 ```

 ### Installing with Macports
-If you are already using the MacPorts package manager, you can install *dataone* with the following commands,
+If you are already using the MacPorts package manager, you can install *datapackage* with the following commands,
 otherwise, it is recommended that you skip to the next section *Installing with HomeBrew*.

-To install
-the *datapackage* R package with MacPorts, enter these commands at a terminal window:
+To install the *datapackage* R package with MacPorts, enter this commands at a terminal window:
 ```
 sudo port install redland
 ```

 Then enter these commands in the R console:
 ```
 install.packages("drat")